The Biggest Garage Sale Mistakes That Will Cost You Money

 No reasonable person expects a sparkling clean garage or dirt-free lawn at a yard sale.
 But do put some effort into clearing and cleaning the worst of the mess - especially on the stuff you're selling!
 No one wants a doll that they have to clean old bits of food off of or a Christmas ornament with sticky-from-candy finger smudges.
 Dust the antiques, wash the clothes, and scrub down the dirt-covered playhouse.

 Keep in mind the issue of cigarette smoke and pet hair as well.
 If the clothes reek after you've done your best to remedy the issue, best not to bother trying to pass them off to others.
 If a book is mildewing?
 Trash time.
+For those toys with broken parts that a little kid might still play with: free box.

 You don't have to lay out your garage sale like a fashionable boutique in order to increase your sales.
 Just avoid a few messy trends: